A Student-Centered Research University

 • There are more than 400 student clubs and organizations.

-• The Princeton Review ranks Clemson #5 in the nation for “best career services” and “students pack the stadium.”
+• The Princeton Review ranks Clemson #1 in the nation for “best career services” and #2 where “students pack the stadium.”

-• Kiplinger’s magazine ranks Clemson one of the 75 best values in public colleges—#24 in the nation and #1 in South Carolina.
+• Kiplinger’s ranks Clemson one of the 75 “best values” in public colleges—#24 in the nation and #1 in South Carolina.

-• Clemson’s 2016 freshman class has students from 42 states, the District of Columbia, the US Virgin Islands, and four foreign countries.
+• Clemson’s 2017 freshman class has students from 44 states, the District of Columbia, and five foreign countries.

 • Agricultural Education